Which Connection Should I Use for Playbooks?

 Give out permissions with the right balance of security and manageability.

-With the release of the managed identity option for Azure Sentinel playbooks, there are now 3 viable options for connecting playbooks to an identity that has the needed permissions.
+With the release of the managed identity option for Microsoft Sentinel playbooks, there are now 3 viable options for connecting playbooks to an identity that has the needed permissions.
 Information about these connection types is difficult to find in Microsoft documentation, so deciding which connection to choose can sometimes be a challenge for security engineers.

 In this blog, we show the different playbook connections and discuss what the difference between them is.
 We will also discuss practical considerations for implementing each type of playbook connection.